Work-Based Learning at Your Business

 The Chamber Offers a Free Work-Based Learning Online Training!

-- Provides key information in one place for businesses to start or formalize their work-based learning program.
-Learn the benefits of providing WBL programming and which type of programming is best for your business.
+This free, one-hour online training provides businesses with key information in one place to help them start or formalize a work-based learning (WBL) program.
+Participants will learn about the benefits of offering WBL opportunities and explore which type of programming is the best fit for their business.
+The training includes a practical guide so you can offer WBL with ease and confidence.

 Why Take the Work-Based Learning Online Training?